 The measurements points are displayed with their respective accuracy (from the GPS measurement).

 All measurements that have already been loaded into the project are displayed in the "Documentation data transfer" dialogue.
 The measurement whose data is to be transferred to NET Engineering can be selected in the sequence of actions.

-The general snapping tolerance applies to the alignment of the geometries.
+The general snapping tolerance (m) is entered for synchronising the geometries.
 Only gaps that lie within this tolerance are closed.

-After starting with "Scan for problems", existing errors are displayed and can be searched for and corrected via the FID.
+After clicking on "Search for problems", existing errors are listed.
+These can be searched for via the FID and then corrected.

 The following validations are available